Notice of Pre-AIA or AIA Status

 One of ordinary skill is motivated to optimize the above-proposed continuous diazotization reaction to room temperature (of course, depending on the requirements of the particular arylamine reactant employed) to avoid the costs of heating (as taught by the Langfeld diazotization) or cooling (as taught by the Schlafer diazotization) and thereby optimize reaction efficiency.
 One of ordinary skill in the art to develop workable or optimum ranges for result-effective parameters, where Applicant can rebut a prima facie case of obviousness by showing the criticality (unexpected result) of the range.
 MPEP § 2144.05; see also, In re Boesch, 617 F.2d 272,276 (CCPA 1980); In re Aller, 220 F.2d 454, 456 (CCPA 1955).
 Generally, differences in concentration or temperature will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such concentration or temperature is critical.
 MPEP § 2144.04(II)(A) (citing In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955) ("[w]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation”))

-One of ordinary skill is further motivated to, per claim 2, perform the step of:
+Next, one of ordinary skill is further motivated to perform the claim 1 steps of:

 The limitations of claim 3 are clearly met by the above-proposed cited art combination.

-Claim 4 is obvious because one of ordinary skill can scale the pipeline reactor dimensions such that it can (is capable of) handling a “diazotization reaction with a solution concentration of the diazo component higher than 200 g/L and the coupling reaction with a solution concentration of the coupling component higher than 200 g/L”.
+4. The method according to claim 1, wherein, in S1, the diazotization reaction mixture has a concentration of the diazo component higher than 200 g/L and the coupling reaction mixture has a concentration of the coupling component higher than 200 g/L.

 Conclusion